lucasflores42/lucasflores42.github.io/_posts/2024-08-08-pair_approx_julia.md

 pin: false
 math: true
 mermaid: true
-hidden: true
+hidden: false
 ---

 <hr>

 The next step is to consider pairs of strategies instead of individual ones.
-This approach is widely used and shows good results compared to structured populations simulations \cite{hauert2005game}, as we will show.
+This approach is widely used and shows good results compared to structured populations simulations(hauert2005), as we will show.

 Now, we will focus on the pair of interacting players $p_{A,B}$, and all pairs connecting to A and B. Fig. shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.
-%

 The transition probabilities are given by one strategy of a pair flipping $p_{A,B\rightarrow B,B}$, which is given by
-%

 $$
 \begin{align}
 p_{A,B\rightarrow B,B} = \sum_{x,y,z}\sum_{u,v,w} f(P_B - P_A) \times \frac{p_{x,A}\, p_{y,A}\,p_{z,A}\,p_{A,B}\,p_{u,B}\,p_{v,B}\,p_{w,B}}{p_A^3\,p_B^3}
 \end{align}
 $$
-%

 where $f(P_B - P_A)$ is the probability of strategy adoption, and $p_{i,A}$ is the probability that the pair (i,A) have the strategy of A and the strategy of i given by the sum.
-%
 With the sums, we consider all possible strategy pairs in all three directions of connections of each player interacting.

 <figure>
   <img src="/assets/img/pairs.png" alt="Alt text">